NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 The reason for that is that Assistant United States Attorneys and federal prosecutors are much more careful and sophisticated when they file their cases.

-So, the next move after we figure out whether we can get you out of custody is to figure out how we will deal with the case – whether we will fight it or try to resolve it.
+So, after we determine whether we can get you out of custody, we will decide how to deal with the case—whether we will fight it or try to resolve it.

 Seeking the Best Possible Outcome